goldcase/Tom-Ford/README.md

 A RESTful API for rap analytics; the backend for the Tom Ford web app.

+##Goals
+- Learn about RESTful API Architecture
-Following SOA (Service Oriented Architecture) architectural pattern and aiming for loose coupling.
+- Learn and implement SOA (Service Oriented Architecture)
+- Make an API for rap analytics
+- Stateless API
+- Loose coupling